mui/toolpad/docs/data/toolpad/core/introduction/base-concepts.md

 ### Set translations locally

-You can also customize the translations of a single component.

-If you want to customize some translations on specific component, you can use the `localeText` prop exposed by all components.
+If you want to customize some translations on a specific component, you can use the `localeText` prop exposed by all components.

 ```tsx
 <SignInPage localeText={{ signInTitle: '...' }}></SignInPage>